-- 2 This report provides an overview of the local activities and services for Five Rivers Rural Water for 2018-2028 which are provided under the governance of the Five Rivers Water Supply subcommittee.
-The report details the estimated costs of these activities over the 10 years. - 3 The draft budgets will be incorporated into the Council's draft Long Term Plan (LTP) 2018-2028 which will be released for consultation in March 2018.
-Once the plan is finalised (and subject to any changes resulting from submissions), the budgets shown for 2018/2019 will be used to set feed for the year beginning 1 July 2018 (referred to as LTP year 1). - 4 The information in this report and its attachments, has been sourced from previous discussions between the committee and community partnership leader/community engineer along with Activity Management Plans (AMPs) that officers have prepared.
+- This report provides an overview of the local activities and services for Matuku Water Supply for 2018-2028 which are provided under the governance of the Matuku Water Supply subcommittee.
+The report details the estimated costs of these activities over the 10 years as well as the draft rates. - The draft budgets will be incorporated into the Council's draft Long Term Plan (LTP) 2018-2028 which will be released for consultation in March 2018.
+Once the plan is finalised (and subject to any changes resulting from submissions), the budgets shown for 2018/2019 will be used to set rates for the year beginning 1 July 2018 (referred to as LTP year 1). - The information in this report and its attachments, has been sourced from previous discussions between the committee and community partnership leader/community engineer along with Activity Management Plans (AMPs) that officers have prepared.
 The AMPs contain more detail about the activities and expenditure requirements.